koliseoapi/help/content/talks/feedback.md

 ## Feedback

-Users can provide feedback directly from the JavaScript agenda component.
+Users can provide feedback directly from the JavaScript component for the agenda.
 To leave feedback, you must first click the **Log in** button to open a user session.

 To make your feedback valuable, the page will warn if the **Comment** field is empty with a rating of 3 or 4 stars, and require a comment if the rating is below that.
 All feedback about a speaker is recorded and publicly available on their user profile.